franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

 .. cpp:enum:: Color

-  Used to express colors in RGBA format corresponds to an unsigned 32 bit integer type.
+  Used to express colors in RGBA format.
+Corresponds to an unsigned 32 bit integer type.
+  The R, G, B and A corresponds respectively to the red, green, blue and alpha channel and each takes 8 bit.
+  The alpha channel controls the transparency and its values corresponds to zero for completely transparent and 255, ``0xff`` in hexadecimal, for completely opaque.
+  The color can be given directly in hexadecimal format like, for example, ``0x00ff00ff`` for green, or using the functions :cpp:func:`color::RGB` and :cpp:func:`color::RGBA`.

 .. cpp:namespace-push:: color

+.. cpp:function:: Color RGBA(unsigned int r, unsigned int g, unsigned int b, unsigned int a)

+   Form a color from the value of its individual channel.

+.. cpp:function:: Color RGB(unsigned int r, unsigned int g, unsigned int b)

+   Form a color from the value of its individual channel setting the alpha channel to its maximum value.

 .. cpp:enumerator:: Red
 .. cpp:enumerator:: Blue